GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/user-agent/index.md

 Once you've updated to the UA-CH API, you should test to ensure you get the data you expect from the User-Agent.
 There are three ways to test, each increasing in complexity.

+Scaled availability for User-Agent reduction means the fully reduced UA string shipped on all Chrome devices.
+Reduction is planned to begin with a Chrome minor release in Q2 of 2022.

 ### Test the string locally {: #test-locally}